Bayesian Constraints on Pre-Equilibrium Jet Quenching and Predictions for Oxygen Collisions: Results

-Before moving to our predictions for oxygen collisions, Fig.~\ref{fig:PosteriorPredictiveDistribution} in App.~\ref{app:Bayesian} shows the posterior predictive distributions.
+Before moving to our predictions for oxygen collisions, Figs.~\ref{fig:PosteriorPredictiveDistribution_1}-\ref{fig:PosteriorPredictiveDistribution_2} in App.~\ref{app:Bayesian} show the posterior predictive distributions.
 We observe excellent overall agreement with all data.
 Small tensions can be found in $v_2^{\rm jet}$ at low $p_T$, which motivates further improvements of the energy loss framework.
-For completeness, we also show inference results on $g_{\rm med}$ with two limiting scenarios: early pre-equilibrium with fixed $\tau_{\min}=0.08$ fm, and no pre-equilibrium with $\tau_{\min}=0.4$ fm.
+For completeness, Figs.~\ref{fig:PosteriorPredictiveDistribution_1}-\ref{fig:PosteriorPredictiveDistribution_2} in App.~\ref{app:Bayesian} also show two additional inference results on $g_{\rm med}$ with two limiting scenarios: early pre-equilibrium with fixed $\tau_{\min}=0.08$ fm, and no pre-equilibrium with $\tau_{\min}=0.4$ fm.
 The best fit (whose parameters are shown in Fig.~\ref{fig:ParameterPosterior}) outperforms these two scenarios, although differences are not very significant.
 The extracted bare jet transport coefficient is approximately $\hat{q}_0/T^3 \approx 1.7$, while after logarithmic corrections the effective value is $\hat{q}/T^3=\hat{q}_0/T^3 \log(Q_s^2/\mu_*^2)\approx 7$, where $Q_s^2= \hat{q}_0 L$, and $\mu_*^2=m_D^2 e^{-2+2\gamma_E}/4$.
 We note that this extracted $\hat q$ is consistent with other recent extractions using Bayesian inference in the \texttt{JETSCAPE} framework~\cite{JETSCAPE:2024cqe}.